darkloyd255/Collection-of-my-School-Bookmarklets/README.md

 Use discussions to ask questions and suggest hacks please!

+# To-do list

+- [ ] Add color selector for Edit ANYTHING
+- [ ] Add image importer for tab rename
+- [ ] Release modified versions of hacks only i have >:)

 # How to set these up
 1. Copy paste  the file labeled "Obfuscated" into your bookmark